Skip to main contentSkip to data table

 Failure behavior

-Returns null when market-cap input is missing/<=0; the cron also skips publication when active-depeg inputs are unavailable, and the API serves the last valid value
+Returns null when market-cap input is missing/<=0; the cron also skips publication when active-depeg or DEWS inputs are unavailable, empty, or stale, and the API serves the last valid value

 Historical replay